Open Mouth, Insert Foot

 When it comes to speech, however, spontaneity has a downside.
 I was reminded of that during a recent coaching session.
 As a client walked into my office, she noticed my newly highlighted hair.
 “Awesome hairdo,” she said.
 “It really hides the gray.”
 After an awkward silence, we both burst out laughing.
 I told her, “You were supposed to say, ‘Awesome hairdo.
 You look beautiful.'”

 Not every case of impulsive speech is funny.
-Ever ask a woman when her baby’s due — only to discover she’s not pregnant?
+Ever congratulate a woman — only to discover she’s not expecting a child?
 Ever badmouth a dish at a potluck dinner — only to discover you’re speaking to the person who made it?
 Once I ruined a surprise toga party (don’t ask) by accidentally mentioning it to the guest of honor!
 You already know not to talk politics or religion at social gatherings.
 Here are some other ways to watch what you say:

 Make sure you know the topic before joining a conversation.
 When you begin with, “I know what you mean” and then go on to say the opposite of what was just said, it makes for an awkward moment.
 Don’t speak, or speak slowly, until you know exactly what you intend to say.